pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.insertText`           PDF only: insert text :meth:`Page.insertTextbox`        PDF only: insert a text box :meth:`Page.links`                return a generator of the links on the page :meth:`Page.load_annot`           PDF only: load an annotation by its name :meth:`Page.loadLinks`            return the first link on a page :meth:`Page.newShape`             PDF only: create a new :ref:`Shape` :meth:`Page.searchFor`            search for a string
+:meth:`Page.insertText`           PDF only: insert text :meth:`Page.insertTextbox`        PDF only: insert a text box :meth:`Page.links`                return a generator of the links on the page :meth:`Page.loadAnnot`            PDF only: load a specific annotation :meth:`Page.loadLinks`            return the first link on a page :meth:`Page.newShape`             PDF only: create a new :ref:`Shape` :meth:`Page.searchFor`            search for a string